Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Results of case studies

-The zero-shot topic classification approach is exemplified here using a historical dataset of short Russian-language newsreel summaries from the Soviet Union.
-For more details on this dataset and the history of newsreels, see \parencite{oiva_framework_2023}.
-In short, the dataset consists of synopses of story segments that make up the roughly 10-minute weekly newsreels video clips from 1945-1992 (12707 stories across 1745 issues in total; the synopses are short, about 16 words on average).
-As part of the aforementioned collaboration \parencite{oiva_framework_2023}, an expert cultural historian predetermined a set of 8 topics of interest based on and preceding research and close viewing of a subset of the reels: politics (including domestic and international relations), military and wars, science (including industrial, space, aviation progress), social (including lifestyle, arts, culture, education, health), disasters (which was not found in the actual dataset), sports, agriculture, industry and economy (see the Appendix for the prompt and definitions; note that we used an English-language prompt despite the data being in Russian, as this yielded better accuracy in early experiments).
+The zero-shot topic classification approach is exemplified here using a dataset of Russian-language synopses of Soviet era Moscow-produced newsreels from 1945-1992 \parencite[for details see][]{oiva_framework_2024}.
+They summarize the story segments that comprise the roughly 10-minute weekly newsreel clips (12707 stories across 1745 reels; each on average 16 words).
+As part of the collaboration cited above, an expert cultural historian predetermined a set of 8 topics of interest based on preceding research and close viewing of a subset of the reels, from politics to social and lifestyle to disasters (the latter was not encountered in the dataset; details and the longer topic definitions in the SI).
 An additional "miscellaneous" topic was defined in the prompt to subsume all other topics.
-Such an "everything else" or negative category is incidentally a naturally available feature in the zero-shot approach, that would require much more complicated modeling in traditional supervised machine learning.
+Such an "everything else" or negative category is a naturally available feature in a zero-shot approach while requiring more complicated modeling in traditional supervised machine learning.
+We used an English-language prompt despite the data being in Russian, as this yielded better accuracy in early experiments \parencite[this makes sense given the dominant language of the model; cf.][]{wendler_llamas_2024}.

+To summarize this in MAQD terms: the coding scheme consists of the categorical topic variable with 9 levels, and the numeric variable of year (already present in the dataset).
+The unit is a story synopsis.
+The quantitization step consists of determining the primary topic of a given unit.
+The following quantification step involves aggregating topic counts as percentages, followed by regression analysis, with the machine-annotation uncertainty estimated using the aforementioned confusion matrix bootstrapping approach based on the expert test set.
+The final qualitative interpretation step could further contextualize the regression results with examples from the corpus, as in \textcite{oiva_framework_2024}.